-This case, brought by Vermont Legal Aid and the Center, seeks Medicare coverage of home health services that were denied to a beneficiary who required skilled nursing visits to assess and treat her multiple serious medical conditions.
-It challenges the Medicare agency’s failure to follow applicable law, including the standard clarified in the Jimmo settlement.
+This case, brought by Vermont Legal Aid and the Center, sought Medicare coverage of home health services that were denied to a beneficiary who required skilled nursing visits to assess and treat her multiple serious medical conditions.
+It challenged the Medicare agency’s failure to follow applicable law, including the standard clarified in the Jimmo v.
+Sebelius settlement.
 Under Jimmo, the determination of whether individuals are eligible for Medicare coverage is to be made on the basis of beneficiaries’ need for skilled care, not on their potential for improvement.
-In this case, the plaintiff challenges Medicare’s conclusion that her “stable” condition means that she did not require skilled care and thus did not qualify for Medicare coverage of home health services.
-In addition, she challenges the agency’s failure to afford appropriate weight to the opinion of her treating physician about her need for skilled care.
+In this case, the plaintiff challenged Medicare’s conclusion that her “stable” condition meant that she did not require skilled care and thus did not qualify for Medicare coverage of home health services.
+In addition, she challenged the agency’s failure to afford appropriate weight to the opinion of her treating physician about her need for skilled care.

 In July 2020, Medicare agreed to pay Ms. McKee’s home health claim in full.
 Advocates should continue to be alert for inappropriate denials of coverage based on lack of improvement or on “stability” – particularly for individuals with chronic conditions.